EMF (Electromagnetic Field) Irritants

 Again, while these may appear simplistic, there are specific additional details that need to be observed for each alternative, to ensure a safe application.

 You be the judge as to what is excessive.
-This author sees that voltage difference to earth regularly around 1/2 Volt (500 mV), but has seen it as high as 25 Volts.
+I see that voltage difference to earth regularly around 1/2 Volt (500 mV), but have seen it as high as 25 Volts.
 Sensitive people (children, the elderly, the sick, etc.) can sense very low values (perhaps even less than 100 mV) and be irritated by it.